BorisTheBrave/sylves/docs/articles/concepts/mesh.md

 A [polygon mesh](https://en.wikipedia.org/wiki/Polygon_mesh) is a data tructure commonly used in computer graphics.
 Roughly speaking they are a collection of vertices, edges and vertices.

-Sylves mostly deals with meshs using the [MeshData](xref:Sylves.MeshData) class which closely mirrors how Unity stores them internally, but with extra support for faces with more than 4 vertices.
+Sylves mostly deals with meshs using the [MeshData](xref:Sylves.MeshData) class which closely mirrors how Unity stores them internally, but with [extra support](xref:Sylves.MeshTopology.NGon) for faces with more than 4 vertices.

 Meshes are closely related to grids and there are numerous methods in Sylves for dealing with them.

 ## Grid Conversion

+TODO

 <xref:Sylves.MeshGrid>

 <xref:Sylves.MeshPrismGrid>

 <xref:Sylves.PeriodicPlanarMeshGrid>

 <xref:Sylves.MeshUtils.ToMesh(Sylves.IGrid)>